ollls/zio-tls-http/README.md

 * dev_svc branch has new environment ResPool[], used with LDAPConnecton from Unbound LDAP SDK with async ZIO binding.
 ResPool[] uses short lived connection, con will be closed in 10 sec if not used.
 This way you get conection pool with reliable recovery.

-^Can be used as example how to do ZIO Env with type parameters.
+^Can be used as example how to do ZIO Env with type parameters. ( you will need some Izumi's zio.tag to make it work, Java type earsure blocks nested types )

 * Switched to MyEnv alias.
 All environments are avialble in the app routes.
 To add new environment just use MyEnv alias.